jjorozco20/aws-flask-mysql-ansible-app/README.md

 Add the role AWSAdministratorAccess to your new user and there it is.
 Enable MFA to avoid people entering into your account and creating resources that may cost on you.

-Now that you have whole requirements, then you need to create an user and to create to it an access key to have the perms to read/write on AWS.
+Now that you have whole requirements, then you need to go to you user and to create to it an access key to have the perms to read/write on AWS.

 ---